reifyhealth/specmonstah/README.md

 ## Brief Example

 The following examples won't actually run if you copy and paste them, they're just meant to convey Specmonstah's purpose.
+The tutorial in the next section walks you through a fully-functioning example.
 If you're a _just show me some code!_ kind of person, check out [examples/reify/specmonstah_examples.clj](examples/reify/specmonstah_examples.clj).

 Say you want to test what happens when you call an `insert!` function